 An opposites attract M/M Scottish football (soccer) romance that I now love, but didn’t finish the first time I tried reading it!
 On first read I loved Colin MacDuff, the grumpy, activist footballer from the slums of Glasgow whose family survives due to government assistance.
 But I hated conservative, judgmental, wealthy Lord Andrew Sutherland with a fiery passion.
 Not knowing writer Avery Cockburn enough to trust her to bring Andrew around, I just couldn’t get past his ignorant anti-welfare opinions and general privileged ignorance about Colin’s life.

 Lucky for me, I tried again, because Cockburn was in fact setting the stage for Andrew to grow.

 Set during the referendum for Scottish independence, another political issue that divides Colin (pro) and Andrew (anti), this is an intensely political book, and I love it for that.
 I also love how she takes two men who are gunshy about making themselves vulnerable beyond sexytimes and finds authentic ways for them to open up emotionally to each other.
 It’s complicated, messy, and not always comfortable, but that was true to the characters.

-I liked the first book in the Glasgow Lads series fine, and the third one was also good (I trusted Cockburn to bring her gay character who didn’t believe in bisexuality to a place where I didn’t want to smack him on the back of the head), but so far Playing to Win is the series standout.
+I liked the first book in this series, Glasgow Lads series, it was fine, and the third one was also good (I trusted Cockburn to bring her gay character who didn’t believe in bisexuality to a place where I didn’t want to smack him on the back of the head).
+But so far Playing to Win is the series standout.
 Any book in the series can be read as a standalone, except the #2.5 and #3.5 novellas wouldn’t make much sense out of context.